BeyondMelee/BeyondMelee.github.io/collections/_characters/bowser.md

 Replaced with fireball.
 Recharge the fireball by getting a grab with side b.

 added weak fire effects on mouth

+Pummel:

+sped up 1.15x

+dmg 3 > 2